What you will learn in this article:

 - General Precautions

-Mushrooms have been used medicinally for centuries.
+People have touted the health benefits of mushrooms for millenia.
 In fact, the oldest known record of mushroom use comes from around 5,000 BC in Algeria.
 Paintings depicting mushroom use were found in a cave there.
-The oldest written record of medicinal mushrooms is a medical treatise from India from 3,000 BC.
+The oldest written record of such mushrooms is a medical treatise from India from 3,000 BC.

-Medicinal mushrooms are probably best-known within the realm of Traditional Chinese Medicine (TCM) or other traditional Asian healing systems (Japanese, Korean).
-They are considered to be highly valuable tonics for life, energy, and longevity.
-These centuries-long traditional uses have now been validated by modern research, which has been compiled from around the world (more on that below).
+These mushrooms are probably best-known within the realm of Traditional Chinese Medicine (TCM) or other traditional Asian healing systems (Japanese, Korean).
+Those cultures consider them to be highly valuable tonics for life, energy, and longevity.
+These long-lived traditional uses have now been explored by modern research, which has been compiled from around the world (more on that below).

 In Europe, Finland especially stands out for mushroom cultivation and research.
 Some of the top chaga mushroom researchers in the world, including Dr. Kirsti Kahlos of the University of Helsinki, live in Finland.
 During World War II, the abundantly growing chaga mushroom was used as a coffee substitute.

-In Russia, researchers have been studying how chaga, and other native mushrooms might be able to treat cancer.
-They discovered a particular type of compound in chaga, bioactive terpenes containing an OH group at C-22 plus a side chain unsaturated bond, to be able to treat cancer.
+In Russia, researchers have been studying how chaga, and other native mushrooms might be able to support cellular health.
+They discovered a particular type of compound in chaga, bioactive terpenes containing an OH group at C-22 plus a side chain unsaturated bond, with significant importance to medical research.

-One of the key discoveries about medicinal mushrooms is that they contain certain polysaccharides.
+One of the key discoveries about the mushrooms discussed in this article is that they contain certain polysaccharides.

-The two major categories of polysaccharides are homopolysaccharides (made up of starch and glycogen and have little medicinal benefit) and heteropolysaccharides, which have an impact on the immune system.
+The two major categories of polysaccharides are homopolysaccharides (made up of starch and glycogen and have little known impact on health) and heteropolysaccharides, which may support the immune system.
 They are also known as Immunomodulating Polysaccharides or IP or PS.
 Beta-glucans are in this category.
-You’ll find they are also included on the Hormones Balance site as beneficial fiber, and as such, they help to create a healthy microbiome.
+You’ll find they are also included on the Hormones Balance site as beneficial fiber, and as such, they help to support a healthy microbiome.

 Reishi mushroom (Ganoderma Lucidum) is known as Ling Zhi in TCM and has been called the “queen of mushrooms.”

-Reishi has traditionally been prescribed for insomnia by East Asian herbalists.
-Even today, the State Pharmacopoeia of the People’s Republic of China year 2000 edition says that reishi helps ease the mind and recommends it for insomnia.
+Reishi has traditionally been given to support healthy sleep cycles by East Asian herbalists.
+Even today, the State Pharmacopoeia of the People’s Republic of China year 2000 edition says that reishi helps ease the mind and recommends it for supporting healthy sleep.

-The book P’en-Ts’ao Kang-Mu, a Ming Dynasty herbal medicine guide by Li Shin-Chen, recommends Reishi for menopause symptoms, now known to be associated with low estrogen levels.
+The book P’en-Ts’ao Kang-Mu, a Ming Dynasty herbal medicine guide by Li Shin-Chen, recommends Reishi for supporting a smooth transition through menopause.

-- Balancing hormones and the immune system (monkey study)
+- Supporting hormonal and immune balance (monkey study)

-- Reducing anxiety and depression (in a study of breast cancer patients)
+- Supporting balanced mood (in a study of breast cancer patients)

 Chaga mushroom (Inonotus obliquus) grows primarily on birch trees (but also ash and maple) in northern climates, such as Russia, Japan, northern Europe, and some northern states of the USA.
 Chaga is sometimes called the “king of mushrooms.”

-- Antiviral effects (against HIV and hepatitis C)
+- Supports immune system (against HIV and hepatitis C)

 Cordyceps is the name given to a whole collection (genus) of 750 different fungi which are native to South Asia, Europe, and North America.
 Cordyceps sinensis is the most studied.
 However, in 2007, the fungus widely known as Cordyceps sinensis was found to be unrelated to the other cordyceps species and so was reassigned to a news genus.
 It’s now officially known as Ophiocordyceps sinensis, but it’s still referred to as “cordyceps.”

-Cordyceps sinensis is the only cordyceps-related fungus to be officially listed as an herbal drug in Chinese pharmacopoeia.
+Cordyceps sinensis is the only cordyceps-related fungus to be officially listed as an herbal remedy in Chinese pharmacopoeia.

 Cordyceps fungus that grows on ghost moth caterpillars (Thitarodes spp).
 For that reason, it’s known as “caterpillar fungus.”